-- 1. Loosen the air vent screw on the fuel tank cap, 2 or 3 turns. - 2.
-Connect fuel joints securely and squeeze the primer pump with the outlet end up until you feel it become firm (if equipped the fuel joint). - 3.
-Place the gear shift lever in neutral.
+1. Connect fuel joints securely after loosing the air vent screw on the fuel tank cap(2 or 3 turns).

+2. Connect fuel joints securely and squeeze the primer pump with the outlet end up until you feel it become firm(if equipped the fuel joint).

+3. Place the remote control lever in neutral.